Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SecureSoftwareArchitecture/Chapter-15-Core-Security-Principles/Section-02-Cryptography-and-Data-Protection/index.md

 Understanding cryptography enables developers to make informed decisions about data protection and implement security controls that effectively protect sensitive information throughout its lifecycle.

-!!! tip "Cross-reference"
-    These cryptographic foundations prepare you for implementing secure input validation and data protection in Chapter 16.

-!!! tip "Next Section"
-    In Chapter 16, we'll apply these cryptographic principles to secure input handling and privacy protection, building comprehensive data protection systems.